Waste Not, Want Not: Use a Microbial Fuel Cell to Create Electricity from Waste

 - Once the agar is dissolved, take the pot off of the heat and add 6 g of salt.
 Stir with a spoon until the salt is dissolved.

 - While the solution is still warm, carefully pour the solution into the tubes in the petri dish.
 If the tubes leak, tighten the foil and refill them.
 Once the tubes are filled and stable (i.e. haven't fallen over, leaked liquid, etc.) for 10 minutes, carefully move the petri dish to the refrigerator.
 Let the tubes sit in the refrigerator overnight.
 These tubes are the salt bridges.

 - The next day, come back and place the salt bridges into a 1-qt. plastic baggie and seal it.
 This prevents the salt bridges from drying out.
+They should be a firm, jelly-like substance but not completely solid.
 Take the bridges out when you are ready to use them.

 Obtaining the Benthic Mud Sample

 - Go to the location of your stream where you have found the richest riverbed.
 The sample you get should not be full of rocks or twigs, just rich mud.